NVIDIAAICITYCHALLENGE/2018AICITY_Maryland/README.md

 The figure below demonstrates the pipeline for estimating the vehicles speed in monocular traffic videos.
 ![Pipeline](./figures/outline_new.png)

+# Detection

+For the purpose of detection, we used of the shelf mask R-CNN based detector, [Detectron](https://github.com/roytseng-tw/Detectron.pytorch) to obtain tight bounding boxes around vehicls.
+We ran Detectron on all the video frames and filtered out the detections for cars, trucks and buses.

+# Tracking

+After obtaining the detection results we used the efficient online [SORT](https://github.com/abewley/sort) and deep version of it, [Deep SORT](https://github.com/nwojke/deep_sort).
+For appearance feature extraction in Deep SORT, we trained a model on the large scale [Comprehensive Cars (CompCars)](http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/index.html).

+# Velocity Estimation

+In this work we assume that roads are mainly planar regions and they can be well approximated using a plane.
+Therefore, using the vanishing points computed via lane markings, we estimated an affine transformation that can rectify the road image coordinates to real-world road coordinates except for constant multipliers that will be recovered through scale-recovery step.
+To learn more about this you can check the [paper](http://openaccess.thecvf.com/content_cvpr_2018_workshops/papers/w3/Kumar_A_Semi-Automatic_2D_CVPR_2018_paper.pdf).

 # Results
 The following 4 figures show the output of our system in all the 4 locations provided in the dataset.
 ![Location1](./figures/loc1_7.PNG)